ajleon95/ajleon.github.io/_posts/2022-02-15-solving-wordle-inputs.md

     green_letter_positions = [None, None, None, None, None]
 ```

 where each value is one of five letters.
-Then, we prompt the user for their green letters.
+Then, I prompt the user for their green letters.

 ```python
 def get_green_letters():